Kmiecis/Unity-Package-DynamicInjection/README.md

 ## Examples

-We will use your typical manager classes to use as an injection.
+We will use plain manager classes to use as an injection.
-To allow switching for different implementations, we will use some common interface.
+To allow switching for different implementations, we will add common interface.

 ```cs
 public interface IManager